 The number of investing apps available in Australia is increasing every month.
-There are now options for every Australian no matter if you’re just starting out with $5 or looking to grow your wealth.
+There are now options for every Australian no matter if you’re just starting out with just $5 or looking to grow a larger balance.

 I like to test out most investing apps in Australia and these are the ones that I’ve found to be the most exciting in 2021.
 I’ll be keeping this page updated with all the latest apps that become available in Australia over the coming year.